zllu2/iMSA570_Linden/quiz/module3.md

  - Question 2.1: Which of the following data structures are mutable, meaning that values can be changed in place.
     - Type: Multiple Choice (Multiple Correct Answers)
     - Answer: list, dictionary;
-    - Choices: list; tuple; string; dictionary
+    - Choices: list; tuple; dictionary

  - Question 2.2: Which of the following data structures are immutable, meaning that values cannot be changed in place.
     - Type: Multiple Choice (Multiple Correct Answers)
-    - Answer: tuple, string
+    - Answer: tuple
-    - Choices: list; tuple; string; dictionary
+    - Choices: list; tuple; dictionary

  - Question 3.1: What would be the result of executing the code: "1 in [1,2,3]"
     - Type: Multiple Choice (Single Correct Answer)